Every now and again, we chance upon individuals that break barriers, that awe and inspire – and Shanti Tigga was one of them.

 investigation did not yield any results to reveal otherwise.

-And a stellar reputation was tarnished without conclusive evidence.
 Her family members insisted, to no avail, that she was murdered.

 The elusive truth about her death may still haunt her